AUSTRALIAN CURRICULUM ALIGNMENT:

 - Natural selection occurs when selection pressures in the environment confer a selective advantage on a specific phenotype to enhance its survival and reproduction; this results in changes in allele frequency in the gene pool of a population (ACSBL090)

-Often referred to as the father of genetics, Johann Gregor Mendel worked with over 10,000 pea plants over 8 years and maintained comprehensive information on the offspring figures and types.
-Mendel conducted this study in order to produce mathematical patterns of inheritance and develop the 3 laws of heredity.
-These laws, still in use, are: the Law of Segregation, the Law of Independent Assortment and the Law of Dominance.
-The law of segregation refers to each trait being defined by a pair of genes and parental genes that are randomly separated into sex cells.
-In this case, the offspring inherit 1 genetic allele from each parent.
-The law of independent assortment refers to genes that are sorted separately so the inheritance of 1 trait is not dependent on the inheritance of another trait.
-The law of dominance refers to alternate gene forms that express the form that is dominant.
-Studying Mendelian genetics with corn as the model organism has many advantages.
-You don’t need to have thousands of individual plants.
+BACKGROUNDOften referred to as the father of genetics, Johann Gregor Mendel worked tirelessly with over 10,000 pea plants over eight years.
+He maintained comprehensive information on the offspring figures and types to produce mathematical patterns of inheritance and develop the three Laws of Heredity.
+These laws, still in use today, are the Law of Segregation, the Law of Independent Assortment and the Law of Dominance.
+The Law of Segregation refers to each trait being defined by a pair of genes, and parental genes that are randomly separated into sex cells.
+In this case, the offspring inherit one genetic allele from each parent.
+The Law of Independent Assortment refers to genes that are sorted separately so the inheritance of one trait is not dependent on the inheritance of another trait.
+The Law of Dominance refers to alternate gene forms that express the form that is dominant.
+Corn is an excellent model to study Mendelian genetics as thousands of individual plants are not required.
 A single corn cob can have as many as 200 kernels.
 Each kernel represents a potential offspring.
 The colours of the corn kernels are inherited from the ‘parent’ plants.
-Thus, the corn kernels exhibit a large quantity of easy to recognise phenotypes through the colour and form.
+The corn kernels exhibit a large quantity of easy to recognise phenotypes through the colour and form.
 Purple corn results from a dominant allele, whereas yellow corn is produced by a recessive allele of the same gene.
 The F1 of the purple cross yellow expresses the purple phenotype and looks like the purple parent stock, but it carries the recessive allele for yellow.
 In nature when the F1 kernels grow and are allowed to freely cross-pollinate, the recessive phenotype reappears in the resulting F2 ears in a 3:1 ratio.
 The phenotype breakdown for the purple: yellow cross consists of 3 purple (dominant) and 1 yellow (recessive).

-In this practical, students will explore how Mendel's laws of inheritance can be applied to corn.
-Students will gather data on two monohybrid crosses and develop punnet squares on the crosses.
-The first monohybrid cross will be the P1 (parental) generation; purple starchy crossed with yellow starchy.
-In this practical, students will observe the phenotype of the resulting F1 generation as well as the second monohybrid cross; F1 crossed with F1 corn.
-Students will have the opportunity to understand and observe monohybrid crosses without the time and preparation required to perform the genetic crosses prior to analysis.
+In this practical, students explore how Mendel’s laws of inheritance can be applied to corn.
+Students gather data on two monohybrid crosses and develop punnet squares on the crosses.
+The first monohybrid cross is the P1 (parental) generation; purple starchy crossed with yellow starchy.
+In this practical, students observe the phenotype of the resulting F1 generation as well as the second monohybrid cross; F1 crossed with F1 corn.
+Students have the opportunity to understand and observe monohybrid crosses without the time and preparation required to perform the genetic crosses prior to analysis.
 With each corn ear having approximately 200 or more kernels (potential offspring), only a few are required to create a reliable data set in the classroom.
-Students may work in pairs or groups.

 - Examine the ears of corn to check that no kernels are not missing.
 Ears with missing kernels, may affect the ratio of phenotypes.